StevenCreates/StevenCreates/README.md

   - I may play a little to much **[Apex Legends](https://apex.tracker.gg/profile/xbl/LEVELxTREE)**
   - I love to draw and create. :pencil2:
-  - I have two kids Raptor && Zephyr
+  - I have two incredible kids Raptor && Zephyr
   - I also have two doggos Olive && Talula